-Locally, the emergency management director or coordinator is responsible for developing mutual aid arrangements for aid and assistance in a disaster or emergency.25 This assistance includes developing mutual aid arrangements with agencies and organizations in other states.
-Additionally, licensure or certification in another state will be recognized as evidence of qualification for utilizing the licensed skills for disaster response in Nebraska.26
+Locally, the emergency management director or coordinator is responsible for developing mutual aid arrangements for aid and assistance in a disaster or emergency.
+This assistance includes developing mutual aid arrangements with agencies and organizations in other states.
+Additionally, licensure or certification in another state will be recognized as evidence of qualification for utilizing the licensed skills for disaster response in Nebraska.
+English of the coordinator of the coordinator of the coordinator is responsible for developing mutual aid arrangements with agencies and organizations in other states.
+Additionally, licensure or certification in another state will be recognized as evidence of qualification for utilizing the licensed skills for disaster response in Nebraska.

-Under the Nebraska Emergency Management Act, a roster of persons with training and skills for disaster response can be established as an emergency response team.27 Only the people who appear on such a roster will be considered members of a disaster response team and therefore covered by the Emergency Management Act.28 A general roster of individuals who can potentially volunteer is not the same as the team roster submitted to emergency management.
+Under the Nebraska Emergency Management Act, a roster of persons with training and skills for disaster response can be established as an emergency response team.
+Only the people who appear on such a roster will be considered members of a disaster response team and therefore covered by the Emergency Management Act.
+A general roster of individuals who can potentially volunteer is not the same as the team roster submitted to emergency management.
 The team roster only includes people deployed for that disaster for a specific mission.

 Any state employee who is a certified disaster service volunteer of the American Red Cross may be granted leave for disaster response with the authorization of their supervisor.
 This leave is not to exceed fifteen working days in each calendar year.
-This leave includes "all administrative, professional, academic, and other personnel of the University of Nebraska, the state colleges, and the State Department of Education."29 This statute potentially creates an avenue for employees to respond to disaster situations within organized response structures and obtain valuable experience and training.
+This leave includes "all administrative, professional, academic, and other personnel of the University of Nebraska, the state colleges, and the State Department of Education."
+This statute potentially creates an avenue for employees to respond to disaster situations within organized response structures and obtain valuable experience and training.